Microsoft Home Use Program Frequently Asked Questions

 No, the HUP is set up for NMCI users to personally obtain like products they use on their work desktop/laptop and install on their home personal desktop/laptop.
 The user pays for this using his/her personal credit card.
 No government funds are to be used to purchase HUP products.

-The NMCI CoSC ended May 1, 2014.
+25. The NGEN agreement with Microsoft ended on May 31, 2015.
 Is there a substitute program in which I can participate in the DON HUP and when does my software assurance end?

-Although the original NMCI contract expiration date was Sept.
-30, 2010, and through the Continuity of Services Contract (CoSC) with Hewlett Packard contract, the Microsoft Home Use Program continues under the Department of the Navy’s Next Generation Enterprise Network (NGEN) contract.
-HUP is a software assurance benefit associated with the enterprise agreement HP Enterprise Services has with Microsoft on the DON's behalf for NMCI and CoSC.
+Although the original NGEN contract expiration date was May 31, 2015 the Microsoft Home Use Program continues under the Department of the Navy’s Next Generation Enterprise Network (NGEN) contract.
+HUP is a software assurance benefit associated with the enterprise agreement HP Enterprise Services has with Microsoft on the DON's behalf for NMCI.
 You can participate in the DON's HUP with full benefits during this period.

 26. I believe I'm qualified, all my questions have been addressed; how do I order my Microsoft product from the DON's HUP?